 Doncaster Sheffield Airport launches airspace consultation

-A public consultation on proposed changes to the airspace around Doncaster Sheffield Airport (DSA) has been launched today, Monday 25th September, which will outline potential changes to the routes that aircraft depart and arrive into the airport.
+The Airport Company have taken the decision to extend the deadline to receive responses to the current public consultation due to the additional time constraints experienced at this time of year.
+The public consultation on proposed changes to the airspace around Doncaster Sheffield Airport (DSA) launched on Monday 25th September outlines potential changes to the routes that aircraft depart and arrive into the airport.
+The deadline to send responses will now be 22nd December 2017.

 DSA is participating in a UK-wide initiative to modernise airspace known as the Future Airspace Strategy (FAS) backed by the Civil Aviation Authority (CAA), which will involve moving away from the traditional ground-based navigation and over to a new satellite navigation system known as Area Navigation (RNAV).